sebastianzolg/BotBuilder-Samples/generators/dotnet-templates/README.md

 | [How to handle user-initiated interruptions][46] | While you may think that your users will follow your defined conversation flow, step by step, chances are good that they will change their minds or ask a question in the middle of the process instead of answering the question.
 Handling interruptions means making sure your bot is prepared to handle situations like this. |

 ### Empty Bot Template
 The Empty Bot template is the minimal skeleton code for a bot.
-It provides a stub `onTurn` handler but does not perform any actions.
+It basically displays `Hello World!` to the user when they first connect to the bot.
+It doesn't do any other actions.
 If you are experienced writing bots with Bot Framework v4 and want the minimum scaffolding, the Empty Bot template is for you.

 # Features by Template